August might just be the best time to visit Scotland.

 These guys ↓

-The Art Festival is the UK’s largest annual celebration of visual art.
-Most of the festival events are free to attend, and includes exhibitions, artist talks performances, screenings and guided tours.
+The annual Art Festival is the UK’s largest annual celebration of visual art.
+Most of the art festivals events are free to attend and include exhibitions, artist talks performances, screenings and guided tours.

-The Edinburgh International Festival has been around for 69 years and like the Fringe, it’s very diverse.
-It includes dance, opera, music and theatre performed by artists from all over the world.
+The Edinburgh International Festival has been around for more than 70 years and like the Fringe, it’s very diverse.
+The live performances include dance, opera, classical music and theatre performed by artists from all over the world.

 His show was intimate – a mixture of his personal life and him singing and making people laugh.

 After the show, they opened the doors for an after-party at Club Cumming with Alan as the DJ.
 It was quite fun so if you’re in Edinburgh next August, make sure to get tickets well in advance.

 Now, let’s not forget about the Edinburgh International Book Festival.
 The majority of the events are held in Charlotte Square, where it’s possible to join author readings, literature talks and book signings.

 There’s also a rather large bookstore for children and grown-ups.
 The festival grounds have a nice and relaxed atmosphere.
 It’s a great place to find a good book and experience the unique festivals in this beautiful city.

 Price: £60-80 for standard seating, £420 for bespoke packages